 Welcome to Ask An Accountant, where we take your payroll and accounting queries and help you make sense of them.
 Whether you’re doing payroll for the first time or you’re a seasoned veteran, we’re here to make sure you never have to worry about something going over your head.

 Ask 10 people about how to handle overtime pay in Canada and might end up with 10 different answers.
 That’s because there is generally a lot of confusion about overtime laws and how overtime pay is handled in each province.
 This confusion is not only bad for employees, but it can also create a major headache for employers running payroll.
+(To save yourself a lot of headaches, consider using payroll services to automate this.)

 To make sure that you know what you’re doing when it comes to overtime pay, we talked to Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh.
 With his help, we’ve put together a province-by-province breakdown on how to handle overtime pay in Canada.